MvMukesh/Manralai-AiCareerMaster/README.md

 ## 📙Level Up Your AI Game Now

-**`Whether you're a seasoned pro or just starting out, <u>Manralai</u> offers something for everyone.
+**`Whether you're a seasoned pro or just starting out, Manralai offers something for everyone.
 Don't miss out on this unique opportunity to accelerate your learning and grow your network!`**
 <br>